stCarolas/Enki/README.md

 pipelines, add JaCoCo to all projects, up library version everywhere, add helm charts, etc.
 There is where Enki can help you.

-Enki takes all problems with handling of cloning and iterating over multiple repositories, commiting and pushing them.
-All you need to do is write or reuse some handler which takes metadata and local cloned copy of repository and do his work.
+Enki takes all the problems with handling of cloning and iterating over multiple repositories, commiting and pushing them.
+All you need to do is write or reuse some handler which takes metadata and local cloned copy of repository and just does required job.

 # Set Up with Maven